Kirkirillka/GPS_Tracker/docs/report/experiment/01-formal-description.md

-# 1. Formal Description of the experiment
+# 1. Formal Description of the experiment.

 | Key                | Value                         |
 | ------------------ | ----------------------------- |